return42/sphkerneldoc/linux_src_doc/include/media/videobuf2-core_h.rst

 -------------

+#) If \ ``req``\  is non-NULL, then the buffer will be bound to this
+   media request and it returns.
+The buffer will be prepared and queued to the driver (i.e. the next two steps) when the request itself is queued.
 #) if necessary, calls \ :c:type:`vb2_ops->buf_prepare <vb2_ops>`\  callback in the driver
    (if provided), in which driver-specific buffer initialization can be performed;